 Before tickets go on sale, open up another tab, or have a seating plan up on a different device.

 My biggest tip over everything is to have two tabs open for getting tickets.
 When tickets go on sale, get some in your basket, then go to your other tab and continue to get tickets and let them go until you get some better ones.
 Then switch back to your original tab, release those tickets and repeat the process until you are happy with the tickets you have.

 Sometimes it takes me an hour of refreshing for tickets before I get some I’m happy with, other people will be doing something similar to you, so you could get tickets they release.

 Now, don’t be discouraged if you don’t get tickets you wanted during presales, or even during the proper thing.
 Keep checking throughout the day as sometimes they release extra tickets later on.

 If you are really determined to get the best seats available and you go to London’s O2 Arena most, I highly recommend getting an American Express credit card.
 They have seats set aside for Amex card holders and some of my best seats have been due to that card.
-I got 3rd row of section 101 to Capital’s Jingle Bell Ball last year.
+I got 3rd row of section 101 to Capital’s Jingle Bell Ball in 2019 and front row Billie Eilish for her shows in 2022.
 Those tickets sell out so fast and I cannot believe how lucky I was to get those tickets.

 Now, one more sneaky trick that I urge you to keep to yourself.
 While you are at the concert, after the opening act has been on, if you go to Customer services and ask if they have any seat upgrades available for you, they will give you seats that haven’t sold.
 It is 100% worth the ask.
 I got upgraded from section 410, right up at the very top of the O2 (I could touch the back wall behind me) to second row of 112 for Ariana Grande last year.
 I got to sit in £150 seats for the £60 i paid for mine and had the absolute best time.